 Campaign Name – To make it easy to find your campaign later, you should give it a descriptive name.
 For example, a retargeting campaign for ABC Plumbing might be called “ABC Plumbing – Retargeting.”

 Cross-Device - Enable cross-device to consider unique viewers rather than individual devices for frequency capping, audience extension, and conversion attribution.
 See Cross-Device Support for more information.

 Frequency Cap – Specify how many times you’d like each user to see your ads.

 By default, campaigns target the entire United States.
-However, you may specify specific locations to run your campaign.
+However, you can target specific locations to run your campaign.
 Location can be selected at the country, region (state/province), and city level.
 Multiple locations can be targeted simultaneously.
 In Canada and the US, you can also specify postal or Zip codes.
 DMAs are also available for the United States.

 To keep track of the success of your campaign, you can use tracking pixels to report when viewers take particular actions after seeing or interacting with your campaign.
-See Conversion Tracking.
+See Conversion Tracking for more details.